Student-of-Python/BinomialOptionsModeling/README.md

   <img src="Picture3.png" alt="Backward Induction Visualization" width="500"><br>
   <em>Figure 3:  Option Price Visualization</em>
 </p>
-At earlier node (that is, the parent node of the current children), we want to calculate the expected discount value given the two future outcomes:
+At the earlier node (that is, the parent node of the current children), we want to calculate the expected discount value given the two future outcomes:

 $$ V_{current} = e^{-r \cdot Δt} \cdot (p \cdot V_{\text{up}} + (1-p) \cdot V_{\text{down}}) $$

 Where
-* $r$ is the risk free rate
+* $r$ is the risk-free rate
 * $Δt$ is the time between steps
-* $p$ is the risk nuetral probability
+* $p$ is the risk-neutral probability

 $$ p = \frac{e^{r \cdot Δt} - D}{U - D} $$

 Note that instead of the probabilities given P(U) or P(D), we use risk nuetral probability.
 This is because we want to ensure **no arbitrage** -- meaning there is no way to make a riskless profit by combining stocks and options. [^Further Info]

-Although it may complicated, it'll be easier to understand once broken down.
+Although it may be complicated, it'll be easier to understand once broken down.
 Inside the formula, it'll look identitcal as if you were to just compute regular expected value of the option, except we used risk nuetral probability instead of up and down probabilities.

 $$
 V_{current} = (p_{up} \cdot V_{\text{up}} + (1-p_{down}) \cdot V_{\text{down}})
 $$

 The factor being multiplied by the expected value ($e^{-r \cdot Δt}$) is the discount factor.
-Since money is flowing from the future and closer to present day, we must discount it so that it is equivalent in value. [^Time Value of Money]
+Since money is flowing from the future and closer to the present day, we must discount it so that it is equivalent in value. [^Time Value of Money]

 We'll repeat this process until we've reached the root node, which gives the fair option price today.